davidfox87/crossplane-eks-argocd-mlops/applications/mlflow/base/postgres/README.md

 kubectl get service postgres
 ```

-...then get the web StatefulSet, to verify that both were created successfully:
+...then get the postgres StatefulSet, to verify that both were created successfully:

 ```
 kubectl get statefulset mlflow-postgres